Erling Bjerno

 Erling D. Bjerno (1929–2019) is a Danish composer and organist.
-He trained as an organist and was for years 1967–1996 employed by Ansgar Church in Aalborg.
-During the same period he was employed as a teacher at Nordjysk Music.
+He trained as an organist and from 1967 to 1996 was employed by Ansgar Church in Aalborg.
+During the same period, he was employed as a teacher at Nordjysk Music.

 As a composer, he was partly self-taught.
 He made his debut in 1961 with his #1 Symphony.
-Besides teaching music, chamber music, choral works and theater, radio and TV music, he has written symphonies, operas, etc.
+Besides teaching music, chamber music, choral works, and theater, radio, and TV music, he has written symphonies, operas, etc.

 He writes in a traditional style, which has not always been well received by the critics.